 - Switching carriers or systems takes a long time and is very expensive

 - Most phone systems have a similar cost and quality, so switching isn’t urgent

-Actually, most businesses – such as call centers, restaurants, and more – are overspending on phone bills for systems that have equal or lesser quality compared to other options.
+Actually, switching your old phone number to a new system is very easy!
+Also, most businesses – such as call centers, restaurants, and more – are overspending on phone bills for systems that have equal or lesser quality compared to other options.
 That’s why understanding the ins-and-outs of business phone systems is so important!
 First, you want to make sure you’re not throwing money away.
 Second, you want to make sure you’re using the phone system that’s the best fit for your business needs.
 The key components you want to think about when determining the best phone system for your business are: